albsierra/codetest/README - Developer.md

 - A node with MySQL [ 5.7 ]
   - To be used by Tsugi and Codetest

+- A node with Node.js [ 14.18 ]
+  - To be used by the validators

 <br>

 If you have Docker and docker-compose installed

-To get the docker environment running just run the command:
+To get the docker environment running just run the command inside the `docker` folder, inside `codetest`:

     docker-compose up